Employment History

 My first term with Microsoft was spent developing photoSuru.
 Though the SCE starter kit was seeing some adoption in the newspaper community, developers at large were largely passing it by as too different from their scenarios.
 In addition, within WPF there was a need for applications that could be used to test and promote the new features of .NET 3.5 SP1.
 My task was to develop photoSuru – originally the ‘SCE Photo Viewer’ – to fill both these needs; a sample that could demonstrate the features of WPF and serve as a sample to the broader rich media developer community.
 As the primary developer for this task, it was my through my efforts that the SCE starter kit, designed for making newspapers easy to read on computers, was transformed into photoSuru, an application that made browsing a subscription of photos, online or offline, an easy task.
 The WPF testing team soon adapted photoSuru for their use, and it was used to show off bitmap effects in WPF at MIX 2008.
 While the PM team began their efforts to ship the photoSuru source code – a good portion of it mine! – to the development community near the end of my term, I built ‘photoSuru 360’, a Microsoft Surface optimized version of photoSuru as a way of exploring code sharing scenarios between regular and Surface versions of WPF applications.

-Returning to Microsoft for a second term – this time as a Program Manager – saw my job responsibilities change, but still revolve around photoSuru.
-For various reasons, the PM team had decided to wait on shipping photoSuru, and as a PM I was given the responsibility of getting photoSuru out the door and into developer hands.
-That meant preparing developer documentation, recording an introduction video for Channel 9, developing a feed creation wizard to assist developers in adapting photoSuru for their situations, assisting in the creation of an internal Microsoft application based off of photoSuru for browsing auction listings in the Microsoft Give auction, localizing changes to a companion product released simultaneously with photoSuru, and organizing a whole bunch of other minor tasks to numerous to mention but required for shipping a product.
+Returning to Microsoft for a second term - this time as a Program Manager - saw my job responsibilities change, but still revolve around photoSuru.
+As a PM I was given the responsibility of getting photoSuru out the door and into developer hands.
+That meant preparing developer documentation, recording an introduction video for Channel 9, developing a feed creation wizard to assist developers in adapting photoSuru for their situations, assisting in the creation of an internal Microsoft application based off of photoSuru for browsing auction listings in the Microsoft Give auction, localizing changes to a companion product released simultaneously with photoSuru, and organizing a whole bunch of other minor tasks to numerous to mention.
 And that was just the second half of my term!

 I spent the first half of my second term managing the development of a sample demonstrating the new features available with WPF and .NET 4.0 on Windows 7 for Scott Guthrie’s keynote at PDC 2008.
-Luckily, we did not have to start from scratch – photoSuru provided a great base – but that still meant managing a small team of developers (and an external vendor) in order to add a ribbon, multi-touch features, and integration with the new Windows 7 taskbar, writing specifications for all of the above, building the demo script, and reviewing the newly constructed sample frequently with Scott.
-And, of course, flying down to Los Angeles to make sure the demo, shown to some 6,000+ attendees and thousands more on the web, went off without a hitch. (and it did, proving that interns and corporate VPs can work together successfully!)
+Luckily, we did not have to start from scratch - photoSuru provided a great base - but that still meant managing a small team of developers (and an external vendor) in order to add a ribbon, multi-touch features, and integration with the new Windows 7 taskbar, writing specifications for all of the above, building the demo script, and reviewing the newly constructed sample frequently with Scott.
+I also flew down to Los Angeles to make sure the demo - shown to some 6,000+ attendees and thousands more on the web - went off without a hitch.

 Systemgroup